jesse-merhi/jmerhi.mov/slides/content/week7.md

 {{% section %}}

 ## Due Dates
-* Most of the Topic04 challenges should be out
+* Some of the XSS related challenges are out now.
+Some are broken.... thanks @melon
 * These are due Week08 Sunday @ 11:59pm

 ---

 ## Report groups
-* The second report is out
+* The second report is coming soon (I think)
-* If you need a new group for the 2nd report, msg me.
+* Same groups!
+But with feedback ;)
 * Marks/feedback will be out at some point
+> (But I marked your reports if you want some feedback today shh...)

 {{% /section %}}